The spear was one of mankind's earliest weapons and is still used today for hunting, fishing and for fighting (in modified forms such as the bayonet).

 It was the weapon of choice from the Lower Palaeolithic era until firearms took over in the Renaissance.

-At Jesus' crucifixion, the spear was as common as a policeman's revolver today.
+At Jesus' Crucifixion, the spear was as common as a policeman's handgun today.

 From this wound flowed "blood and water".
 Although Jesus was presumed already dead at this time, the popular inference of the blood and water is that Jesus died of a broken heart.
 The blood is seen by Christians to represent redemption and the water represents baptism.